-- AIR CANADA: suspending all direct flights to Beijing and Shanghai effective January 30, 2020 until February 29, 2020.
+- AIR CANADA: Suspended all direct flights to Beijing and Shanghai.

-- AIR INDIA: Suspending all flights to Shanghai until Mid-February.
+- AIR INDIA: Suspended all flights to Shanghai.

-- AIR SEOUL: Suspending all flights to mainland China.
+- AIR SEOUL: Suspended flights to mainland China.

 - AMERICAN AIRLINES: LA to mainland China flights suspended.

-- LION AIR: Suspending flights to mainland China.
+- AUSTRIAN AIRLINES: Suspended flights to mainland China.

 - DELTA AIR LINES INC. & AMERICAN AIRLINES GROUP INC: Suspended flights to mainland China.